foundry/UIImageMetadata/UIImageMetadata/Readme.md

 Run the application and watch the logs to see how metadata is read from these sources.
 Note that metadata read from a UIImage is a small subset of the metadata stored with the original file.

-Also take a look at the 'Orientation' metadata key.
+Also take a look at the 'Orientation' metadata key (kCGImagePropertyOrientation ).
 Note that it _differs_ from the UIImage.imageOrientation property value.
 See my answer to this Stack Overflow question: [Force UIImagePickerController to take photo in portrait orientation/dimensions iOS](http://stackoverflow.com/questions/14484816/force-uiimagepickercontroller-to-take-photo-in-portrait-orientation-dimensions-i)

 -----